Michigan Online Gambling Launch Dates

 These new online platforms are certain to boost Michigan’s gambling economy.
 House Bill 4311 also legalized retail sportsbooks, which have already launched at some of the state’s 26 land-based casinos.

-When the plans put forth by HB 4311 reach full maturity, the selection of online gambling options in the state will rival any in the U.S.
+When the plans put forth by HB 4311 reach full maturity, the selection of online gambling options in the state will rival even the biggest US online gambling markets, such as New Jersey and Pennsylvania.

 Michigan Online Gambling At A Glance